ncbi/blast_plus_docs/README.md

 The first part of the command `docker run --rm ncbi/blast` is an instruction to run the docker image `ncbi/blast` and remove the container when the run is completed.

 The second part of the command makes the query sequence data accessible in the container.
 [Docker bind mounts]( https://docs.docker.com/storage/bind-mounts/) uses `-v` to mount the local directories to directories inside the container and provide access permission rw (read and write) or ro (read only).
-For instance, assuming your query sequences are stored in the $HOME/fasta directory on the local host, you can use the following parameter to make that directory accessible inside the container in /blast/fasta as a read-only directory `-v $HOME/fasta:/blast/fasta:ro`.
+For instance, assuming your subject sequences are stored in the $HOME/fasta directory on the local host, you can use the following parameter to make that directory accessible inside the container in /blast/fasta as a read-only directory `-v $HOME/fasta:/blast/fasta:ro`.
+The `-w /blast/blastdb_custom` flag sets the working directory inside the container.

 The third part of the command is the BLAST+ command.
 In this case, it is executing makeblastdb to create BLAST database files.